harogaston/qr-decoder/README.md

 ### Byte mode

-In byte mode, data is encoded at 8 bits per character.
+In byte mode, data is encoded at 8 bits per character using Latin-1.

 ### Kanji mode